Editor’s note: This story was originally published on April 10, 2012. It was updated on May 5, 2025, with a new translation and minor edits.

 The magazine pages have come from our friend Feelgood.
 The translation — rough as it is — from Google Translate with some contextual editing.
-Some of the facts here are unverified by No Fightin’, and may be unclear or incorrect because of the translation.
-Any help with a better English version is appreciated.

 In memoriam: Lester Butler

-On Saturday, May 2nd the Moulin Blues festival closed with the most exciting and impressive jam that I experienced since North Sea ’83.
-Lester Butler ruled with a firm hand members of his group of 13, half the James Harman Band, ex-Red Devil Paul Size, Joe Louis Walker and Billy Branch.
-In addition, he sang and played like he was possessed by the devil.
+Lester Butler ruled with a firm hand members of his group 13, half of the James Harman Band, ex-Red Devil Paul Size, Joe Louis Walker and Billy Branch.
+He sang and played as if he were possessed by the devil.

-It was the swan song of The Red Devils.
-Start with Butler ’96 was ex-Mighty Flyer Alex Schultz (gtr) for the band 13.
-The Hightone CD “13 featuring Lester Butler” just brought a little more polished sound than we were accustomed The Devils.
-Except that new Butler compositions were played, the band expressed its stamp on classics by Wolf (“Smokestack Lightnin'”), Muddy (“Close To You”), Dr. Ross (“Boogie Disease”) and Big Joe Williams (“Baby Please Don’t Go”).
+It turned out to be the swan song of The Red Devils.
+In early ’96, Butler formed the band 13 together with ex-Mighty Flyer Alex Schultz (gtr), among others.
+The CD “13 featuring Lester Butler” recorded for Hightone brought an even more unpolished sound than we were used to from The Devils.
+In addition to playing new Butler compositions, the band put its stamp on classics by Wolf, Muddy, Dr. Ross and Big Joe Williams.
 The band seemed destined to become successful, but Lester’s death brought its existence to an abrupt end.

 Thanks for this, very interesting as always.